 Part of what I loved about those trinkets is the knowledge that every person can take home a bit of the shrine.
 I like to think of all those little souvenirs sitting on car dashboards, tucked into the handbags of people entering the hospital, and perched on the nightstands of people in nursing homes.

-Thus I present The On-Line Museum of Memorable, Inspiring, or Just-Plain-Weird Religious Souvenirs.
-I welcome your additions (send them to email@example.com).
+I welcome your additions to this page (send them to email@example.com).
 All submissions earn good karma and sincere thanks.

 My friend Wendy has a truly inspiring collection of religious souvenirs.
 Here are some of her favorites: